 Taken together, the introduction of television with its primarily national focus in news, the fall in local newspapers' readership, and the lower production of local news by newspapers point to a strong shift towards more national news diets.
-To investigate whether this change in news diets had an effect on society, we examine "ticket splitting" in Congressional and Presidential elections by collecting county-level election data for the period 1932-1964 and computing for each county the share of its territory covered by television.
-We document that the entry of television led to less split-ticket voting, in particular for House elections (which, arguably, were more dependent on newspapers' coverage).
-This suggests that changes in media markets towards a greater national focus may be an important force in the "nationalization" of local politics.
+The resulting change in voters' news diets, in turn, offers a unique setting to test whether increasingly nationalized news diets lead to greater "nationalization" of local politics (Hopkins, 2018).
+We examine ticket splitting in Congressional and Presidential elections by collecting county-level election data for the period 1932-1964 and computing for each county the share of its territory covered by television.
+We document that the entry of television and the crowding out of local information led to less split-ticket voting, in particular for House elections (which, arguably, were more dependent on newspapers' coverage).